 Any supporters of the runners (family members, friends) may stay in the vicinity of the course, yet outside the route, while making sure not to damage green areas.
 Road traffic will be restricted on all race routes during the competition.

 The following will be present during the event:

 – traffic and local police units, as well as gendarmes, in accordance with the legislation in force.

-The organisers also undertake to observe the provisions of Law no. 677/2001 regarding the protection of personal data.
-The organisers threrefore undertake to maintain the confidentiality of the Competition participants’/winners’ personal data and only use them in accordance with the Official Regulations, the participants’ affidavits and the legislation in force.
+The organizers also undertake to observe the provisions of Law no. 677/2001 regarding the protection of personal data.
+The organizers therefore undertake to maintain the confidentiality of the Competition participants’/winners’ personal data and only use them in accordance with the Official Regulations, the participants’ affidavits and the legislation in force.

-The Organisers reserve the right to modify the present Regulations before the competition date while undertaking to announce any modifications on the website, as well as at the event location.
+The Organizers reserve the right to modify the present Regulations before the competition date while undertaking to announce any modifications on the website, as well as at the event location.